Yoga lifestyle should be part of every Cancer patients daily routine.

 - Corpse pose

 Remember, no matter how sick you are— in pain, weak, nauseated, exhausted, stressed, diseased—there is within you a healthy body or a healthy being.
 For many cancer patients, we offers yoga techniques that allow you to recognize this state of grace and awaken this vital part yourselves.

-With practicing yoga you can be “healthy cancer patients”- who still have cancer; have accepted it and are fighting against it from a state of much better health.
+With practicing yoga one can be “healthy cancer patients”- who still have cancer, accepted it and are fighting against it from a state of much better health.